The Undertaker: Sporadic appearances and backstage roles (2023–present)

 The Undertaker about to chokeslam The Rock at WrestleMania XL.

-On January 23, 2023, The Undertaker made an appearance at the Monday Night Raw 30th Anniversary special, Raw is XXX.
+On January 23, 2023, the Undertaker made an appearance at the Monday Night Raw 30th Anniversary special, Raw is XXX.
 He appeared under his American Badass gimmick, confronting LA Knight and seemingly giving his approval to Bray Wyatt.
-On October 10, 2023, The Undertaker made his first appearance on WWE NXT chokeslamming Bron Breakker.
+On October 10, 2023, the Undertaker made his first appearance on WWE NXT chokeslamming Bron Breakker.

-On April 5, 2024, The Undertaker inducted Muhammad Ali into the 2024 WWE Hall of Fame.
-On April 7, 2024, The Undertaker appeared briefly during the Night 2 main event of WrestleMania XL between Roman Reigns and Cody Rhodes where he aided Cody Rhodes and chokeslammed The Rock.
-On the Raw premiere on Netflix on January 6, 2025, The Undertaker made an appearance under his American Badass persona and congratulated the new Women's World Champion Rhea Ripley after her victory.
-On April 29, 2025, he made an appearance on WWE NXT, warning Oba Femi that the LFG trainees would be coming for his championship.
+On April 5, 2024, the Undertaker inducted Muhammad Ali into the 2024 WWE Hall of Fame.
+On April 7, 2024, the Undertaker appeared briefly during the Night 2 main event of WrestleMania XL between Roman Reigns and Cody Rhodes where he aided Cody Rhodes and chokeslammed The Rock.
+On the Raw premiere on Netflix on January 6, 2025, the Undertaker made an appearance under his American Badass persona and congratulated the new Women's World Champion Rhea Ripley after her victory.
+On April 29, 2025, he made an appearance on WWE NXT, warning NXT Champion Oba Femi that the LFG trainees would be coming for his championship.
 On July 22, 2025, he made another appearance on WWE NXT, this time under his American Badass gimmick, confronting and chokeslamming Trick Williams.

-In August 2025, it was reported that The Undertaker was "one of the big driving forces behind" WWE's Mexican subsidiary Lucha Libre AAA Worldwide (AAA).
+In August 2025, it was reported that the Undertaker was "one of the big driving forces behind" WWE's Mexican subsidiary Lucha Libre AAA Worldwide (AAA).
 Undertaker serves as "an influential figure" in AAA's creative and production processes.